 Cabinet: the primary vehicle to foster collaborative development or review of college procedures.

 Standing committees: representative groups that focus on a specific area of college operations.
-These groups are intended to be on-going groups that identify issues, collect facts, and recommend solutions to appropriate departments and the President.
+These groups are intended to be on-going groups that identify issues, collect facts, and recommend solutions to appropriate departments and to the President.

 Ad hoc committees: groups appointed for a limited time period to review specific issues or concerns and to make recommendations on the issue or concern to a committee.
 These groups may also be called working groups